 Actual prices are also affected by the length of time left before the bond matures and by the likelihood that the issue will be called.
 But the underlying principle is the same, and it is the single most important thing to remember about the relationship between the market value of the bonds you hold and changes in current interest rates: As interest rates rise, bond prices fall; as interest rates fall, bond prices rise.
 The further away the bond's maturity or call date, the more volatile its price tends to be.

-Because of this relationship, the actual yield to an investor depends in large part on where interest rates stand the day the bond is purchased, so the vocabulary of the bond market needs more than one definition for yield.
+The actual yield depends in large part on where interest rates stand the day the bond is purchased.
+Because of this relationship, the vocabulary of the bond market needs more than one definition for yield.

 Coupon yield, as described above, is the annual payment expressed as a percentage of the bond's face value.